crusher-dev/crusher/README.md

 - Super easy deploy using Docker or Heroku.
 - Host it on your infra or Crusher cloud.

-We're still early and need to do lot of things to build this as complete platform.
-If you need any feature, please file it in github issues.
+We're still early and need to do a lot of things to build this as a complete platform.
+If you require a feature, please file it in the github issues tab.

 ## 💡 Philosophy
   Web is becoming more and more complex everyday, we have dozens of API and infra items.